boblete/boblete.github.io/README.md

 To give the machines voiuces is to reveal them - what is the aesthetic nature of these voices/

-#### Results
+#### Results -
-I personally like the Resultshowever the response from the group triggered a range of emotions :
+I personally like the results - however the response from the group triggered a range of emotions :

 Boredom from some -  I agree
 Others thought it too continuous….that there was no breath to the voices